 The following post is from James of Google+ Tutorials: 5 Ways to Monetize Your Blog

 So you’ve started blogging, maybe recently or maybe a long time ago.
 You’re getting into the rhythm of things and building up an audience, but you want to take things to the next level.
 You want to actually make some money!
 There are ways to monetize your blog.

 Being a professional blogger myself, there is nothing more rewarding than making money from something I love.
-The wonderful thing is that, for those who persevere, you can take it to whatever level you like, whether you want to just commit a small, but consistent, amount of time to your blogging and make a bit of money on the side, or work your way to become a full-time professional blogger.
+The wonderful thing is that, for those who persevere, you can take it to whatever level you like, whether you want to just commit a small but consistent amount of time to your blogging and make a bit of money on the side or work your way to become a full-time professional blogger.
 Here are some options to check for some affiliate marketing websites that will help you earn money

 There are many ways that you can make money from blogging.
 Below I am going to list and give you a brief overview of 5 different ways you can monetize your blog: